Neuroscience Ph.D. Program

 Individualized Attention

-With 81 graduate students and 64 training faculty, our excellent student-teacher ratio results in extensive opportunities for interaction and exchange of ideas in a relaxed and collegial atmosphere.
+In any given year there are typically about 70-80 graduate students and 73 training faculty, providing an excellent student-teacher ratio that results in extensive opportunities for interaction and exchange of ideas in a relaxed and collegial atmosphere.
 Our distinguished training faculty stem from diverse fields such as Psychology, Biochemistry, Molecular Physiology, and Pharmacology and capture the multidisciplinary nature of modern neurobiological inquiry.

 Career Outlook